-Although we maintain workers' compensation insurance to cover us for costs and expenses we may incur due to injuries to our employees resulting from the use of hazardous materials or other work-related injuries, this insurance may not provide adequate coverage against potential liabilities.
+The workers' compensation insurance we maintain to cover us for costs and expenses we may incur due to injuries to our employees resulting from the use of hazardous materials or other work-related injuries may not provide adequate coverage against potential liabilities.
 In addition, we may incur substantial costs in order to comply with current or future environmental, health and safety laws and regulations.
 These current or future laws and regulations may impair our research, development or production efforts.
-Failure to comply with these laws and regulations also may result in substantial fines, penalties or other sanctions.
+Failure to comply with these laws and regulations also may result in substantial fines, penalties or other sanctions, which may have material adverse effect on our business and results of operations.